 - Air inside the gym is cleaned and recycled once every 7.5 minutes.
 Our two HVAC units are equipped with MERV-13 filters, and wall mounted and floor air purifiers are situated throughout the gym.
 All air inside the gym is cleaned and changed over once every 7.5 minutes.
 Four exterior doors and windows are kept open at all times for added ventilation.

 - During times of high levels of COVID transmission, masks are required and must be KF94, N95, or better.
 We require high quality, well fitting masks during these times due to how contagious Omicron variants of Covid are.
-Currently, masks are required.
+Currently, masks are optional.

 We will continue to update our practices as needed to provide the best lifting environment possible while protecting the health and wellbeing of our entire community.

 If you are exhibiting symptoms of illness at any time (congestion, cough, fever, body aches, headache, chest tightness), we ask you to please stay out of the gym until your symptoms subside and you test negative.

 In case of a known exposure to Covid-19

 - If you have symptoms or test positive: you must stay home for the recommended quarantine time (10 days) and test negative prior to return.